| expand content | forums | advertise |

 1. Disable Unneeded Add-ons

 This is the Number 1 culprit in slowing down your browser.
-To get an idea of the speed boost you get, go to Start > Programs > Accessories > System Tools > Internet Explorer (No Add-ons).
+To get an idea of the speed boost you can get, go to Start > Programs > Accessories > System Tools > Internet Explorer (No Add-ons).

 How Much Speed Are We Talking?